galaxyproject/training-material/topics/statistics/tutorials/age-prediction_with_ml/tutorial.md

 >
 >    {% include snippets/change_datatype.md datatype="datatypes" %}
 >
->    > ### {% icon comment %} Comment
->    > The `train_rows` contains a column `Age` which is the label or target.
-We will evaluate our model on
->    > `test_rows` and compare the predicted age with the true age in `test_rows_labels`
->    {: .comment}
 {: .hands_on}

+> ### {% icon comment %} Comment
+> The `train_rows` contains a column `Age` which is the label or target.
+We will evaluate our model on `test_rows` and compare the predicted age with the true age in `test_rows_labels`
+{: .comment}

 ## Create data processing pipeline

-We will create a pipeline with **pipeline builder** tool but this time, we just specify the regressor, [gradient boosting regressor](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.GradientBoostingRegressor.html).
-This is an ensemble-based regressor which uses multiple tree-based regressors internally and predicts by taking an ensemble of the predictions.
+We will create a pipeline with **pipeline builder** tool but this time, we just specify the regressor.
+[Jana Naue et al. 2017](https://www.sciencedirect.com/science/article/pii/S1872497317301643?via%3Dihub) has used [random forest](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html#sklearn.ensemble.RandomForestRegressor) as the regressor and we can conclude from this study that ensemble-based regressor worked well on this DNA methylation dataset.
+Therefore, we will also use [gradient boosting](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.GradientBoostingRegressor.html) which is another ensemble-based regressor.
+This is an ensemble-based regressor because it uses multiple tree-based regressors internally and predicts by taking an ensemble of the predictions.
 It has good predictive power and it is robust to outliers.
 It creates an ensemble of weak learners (decision trees) and iteratively minimises error.
 One disadvantage which comes from its basic principle of boosting is that it cannot be parallelised.
 The pipeline builder tool will wrap this regressor and returns a zipped file.

 > ### {% icon hands_on %} Hands-on: Create pipeline
 >